-A qualified Ecological Clerk of Works will be appointed to oversee the proposed works.
+A qualified Ecological Clerk of Works, (ECoW), will be appointed to oversee the proposed works.

-- The OPW and DHLGH will meet with the ECoW at the commencement of the works to discuss and agree all details of the proposed works. - The ECoW will conduct a pre-works survey of the general area surrounding the proposed works site to establish the presence of SCIs in the area and will submit a report to OPW on completion of the works which will be forwarded to the DHLGH and NPWS for comment. - The ECoW will monitor the sweep from safe distance using binoculars and advise the operatives carrying out the safety by maintaining contact with them at all times using two-way radios to ensure minimum disturbance to wildlife. - OPW will detail out to the ECoW, well in advance of any planned sweep, the precise intensity, location and timing of the particular sweep. - The role of the ECoW not only involves the monitoring of these sweeps but the final go ahead to execute such sweeps rests with the ECoW. - If significant amounts of birds are present (e.g. Puffin loafing at or near their breeding burrows) then the sweep will be paused until birds have entered their burrows or left to go to sea, which will help avoid significant direct disturbance. - The ECoW will not give the go ahead to any sweep if there is a likelihood of significant damage to the breeding habitat of the listed seabirds of the SPA (e.g. caving in of Puffin and Manx Shearwater burrows) caused the presence or actions of the sweep operatives. - The ECoW will not give the go ahead to any sweep if the removal or rolling off of any debris is likely to cause significant disturbance to the breeding seabirds (or damage to their habitats).
-This not only includes those breeding birds that are in the sweep field, but also includes those cliff nesting and other breeding seabirds downhill of the sweep location."
+- The Ecological Clerk of Works will carry out their role under the direction of NPWS. - The OPW and DHLGH will meet with the ECoW at the commencement of the works to discuss and agree all details of the proposed works. - The ECoW will conduct a pre-works survey of the general area surrounding the proposed works site to establish the presence of SCIs in the area and will submit a report to OPW on completion of the works which will be forwarded to the DHLGH and NPWS for comment. - The ECoW will monitor the sweep from safe distance using binoculars and advise the operatives carrying out the works by maintaining contact with them at all times using two-way radios to ensure minimum disturbance to wildlife. - OPW will detail out to the ECoW, well in advance of any planned sweep, the precise intensity, location and timing of the particular sweep. - The role of the ECoW not only involves the monitoring of these sweeps but the final go ahead to execute such sweeps rests with the ECoW. - If significant amounts of birds are present (e.g. Puffin loafing at or near their breeding burrows) then the sweep will be paused until birds have entered their burrows or left to go to sea, which will help avoid significant direct disturbance. - The ECoW will not give the go ahead to any sweep if there is a likelihood of significant damage to the breeding habitat of the listed seabirds of the SPA (e.g. caving in of Puffin and Manx Shearwater burrows) caused the presence or actions of the sweep operatives. - The ECoW will not give the go ahead to any sweep if the removal or rolling off of any debris is likely to cause significant disturbance to the breeding seabirds (or damage to their habitats).
+This not only includes those breeding birds that are in the sweep field, but also includes those cliff nesting and other breeding seabirds downhill of the sweep location." - Should the ECoW deem an area too sensitive for entry, based on lack of vegetation, loose soil, high burrow density or for any other reason they shall not give works the go ahead and will inform the on-site.
+OPW foreman of the decision and relay this to senior NMS, OPW and NPWS staff.

-Envirico Ltd. Natura Impact Statement for Inspection & Safety Sweep, Skellig Michael April 2023

-7.2 Measures to Avoid Accidental Introduction of Mammalian Predators to the Island
+Envirico Ltd.Natura Impact Statement for Inspection & Safety Sweep, Skellig Michael April 20247.2 Measures to Avoid Accidental Introduction of Mammalian Predators to the Island